 “Unfortunately, the SEC does not mandate that funds provide historical drawdown statistics in fund literature and prospectuses” -- Earl Adamy

 Your portfolio gains little if it has terrific Bull Market returns only to give much of it back during the next Bear Market.
 Your first question when considering an investment should always be “what is the drawdown?”.
+Drawdown is the peak-to-trough decline in value of an investment during a Correction or Bear Market.
 In other words, insist on knowing what you are going to risk before listening to the potential rewards.

-Unfortunately, the SEC does not mandate that funds provide historical drawdown statistics in fund literature and prospectuses; however that does not mean that the information is unavailable.
-It simply means that you'll have to work a bit harder to get it by consulting longer term charts to identify tops and bottoms of full market cycles.
+Looks like a great long term investment, right?
+Unfortunately, the SEC does not mandate that funds provide historical drawdown statistics in fund literature and prospectuses.
+However that does not mean that the information is unavailable, it is just inconvenient to compile because it requires consulting longer term charts to identify drawdowns.
+Here are the unpublished drawdowns for the same periods:

-The Full Market Cycle disclosure paints a far more realistic picture of the potential return as well as the steep bear market risk.
+The Full Market Cycle disclosure paints a far more realistic picture of the long term risks and returns.

 Importance Of Understanding Drawdowns